xxshubhamxx/GuidEd/readme.md

 ## Description

 A intermediate level eLearning Website (used APIs and user's localstorage but no backend) with a many tutorials, interactive and Responsive Webpages, top-class animations and much more!
+Due to no backend, we could not create a real working website but we tried our best to use 100% power of HTML, CSS and JS and their libraries to make the front-end of a real website.

 ## Acknowledgement